viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ```
 > [!IMPORTANT]
 >
-> The calculation of the acquisition times we did above is valid only for an ideal case when the only resistance present in the circuit is the resistance of the internal analog multiplexer of the Zynq XADC.
+> The calculation of the acquisition times we did above is valid only for an ideal case when the only resistance present in the circuit is the resistance of the Zynq XADC's internal analog multiplexer.
 >
 > In the next chapters, we will see a real-life example of calculating acquisition times for the development board  [Cora Z7-07S](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/), which has additional resistances in the circuitry outside the Zynq XADC.